profilr/profilr/README.md

 Visit [profilr.org](https://profilr.org) and create an account.

 Sign up using your Google account.
-You Àcan then create and join courses.
+You can then create and join courses.
 Currently, course creation is limited to people whitelisted by the admins in order to avoid abuse.

 ## Technical details